multisynq/m4u-tutorials/docs/projects/Guardians.md

 *   Firing of any number of missiles that interact with their environment by bouncing off objects and destroying bots, also perfectly synchronized.
 *   A number of static object barriers that the avatars, bots and missiles interact with.

 The bots and missiles are particularly interesting, as they demonstrate large numbers of perfectly synchronized simulated objects.
-This is where Croquet is especially powerful: you need only code the simulation, the movement of the object and its interaction with other objects within the world.
+This is where Multisynq is especially powerful: you need only code the simulation, the movement of the object and its interaction with other objects within the world.
 There is no server management, and no netcode.
 Synchronization is automatic and perfect.

 We also introduce navigation grids, which is a data structure used to quickly determine collisions among many objects.